|

 Behavioral research: Research into what motivates people to act the way they do.
 The results of such research can be used to help encourage people to adopt healthy lifestyles and follow life-saving screening and treatment guidelines.

-Biomarker (also called molecular marker or signature molecule): A measurable molecular, genetic, chemical, or physical characteristic in the blood or other bodily fluids, such as sweat and tears, that is a sign of normal or abnormal process or of a health condition or disease.
-A biomarker may be used to see how well the body responds to a treatment for a disease or a condition.
-The US Food and Drug Administration (FDA) classifies 7 categories of biomarkers: susceptibility biomarkers, diagnostic biomarkers, response biomarkers, safety biomarkers, prognostic biomarkers, monitoring biomarkers, monitoring biomarkers, and predictive biomarkers.
+Biomarker (also called molecular marker or signature molecule): A measurable molecular (such as a protein), genetic, chemical, or physical characteristic in the blood or other bodily fluids, such as sweat and tears, that is a sign of a normal or abnormal process or of a health condition or disease.
+Biomarkers can help in early diagnosis, disease prevention, drug target identification, and drug response.
+The US Food and Drug Administration (FDA) classifies 7 categories of biomarkers: susceptibility biomarkers, diagnostic biomarkers, response biomarkers, safety biomarkers, prognostic biomarkers, monitoring biomarkers, and predictive biomarkers.

 Biorepository: A facility that collects, catalogs, and stores samples of biological materials.
 The ACS Cancer Prevention Studies biorepository includes blood, urine, buccal cells (from the inside of the cheek), cancer tissue, and stool.